-On October 5, 2012, the Corporation signed an agreement with Target Capital Inc. ("Target"), the majority shareholder of the Corporation, whereby the Corporation agrees to pay Target an annual fee equal to \$2,500 plus /2 of 1% of the amount of capital raised from the Offering (note 8) in excess of \$500,000 through deferred plans (any one of, or collectively, a Registered Retirement Savings Plan, Registered Retirement Income Fund, Registered Education Savings Plan and Tax-Free Savings Account, all as defined under the Income Tax Act).
-The minimum term of the agreement is two years but is expected to be renewed until the Bonds issued as a result of the Offering (note 8) either mature or are redeemed by the Corporation.
+On October 5, 2012, the Corporation signed an agreement with Target Capital Inc. ("Target"), the majority shareholder of the Corporation, whereby the Corporation agrees to pay Target an annual fee equal to \$2,500 plus 1⁄2 of 1% of the amount of capital raised from the Offering (note 8) in excess of \$500,000 through deferred plans (any one of, or collectively, a Registered Retirement Savings Plan, Registered Retirement Income Fund, Registered Education Savings Plan and Tax-Free Savings Account, all as defined under the Income Tax Act).
+The agreement is expected to continue until the Bonds issued as a result of the Offering (note 8) either mature or are redeemed by the Corporation.
 The fees will be paid to Target by TPFM.